 - Sew the short edges together and you have a headband.
 You can even change colors to create stripes.

 Although these are only the most basic stitches in crochet for beginners, you can make so many different things using them.
 If you are a fan of Amigurumi, those cute little stuffed animals, are made using single crochet.

 You could make a scarf, fingerless mittens, or even a warm baby blanket using these basic stitches.
 Give it a try, build up your skills, and eventually, you will be creating that beautiful long, red scarf that you cannot find anywhere in the stores!
 It is extremely easy to get ‘hooked’ on this hobby!

 - Yarn in any thickness

-- Continue with single crochet stitches to the end of the row.
+- First row of single crochet: Continue with single crochet stitches to the end of the row.

 - Chain 1 for a turning chain.
 Turn your work and continue single crochet stitches in the second row.
 Continue until you have your desired height of crochet fabric.